VJL0/ssb-seat-tracker/README.md

 are disabled, so a failed watch remains eligible for the next one-minute scheduled invocation.

 One invocation loads all enabled watches, discovers public terms once, and performs one Banner course search for every unique `(term, subject, course_number)` group.
-Before each group, the client resets Banner's session-scoped class-search form so criteria from the preceding course cannot leak into the next result set.
+The client initializes each term once per anonymous cookie session and then reuses that session for subsequent searches.
 State is written only after a successful check and, when needed, successful ntfy delivery.
 That ordering gives at-least-once alerts: a rare DynamoDB failure after ntfy accepts a message can produce a duplicate on retry, but a delivery failure cannot suppress the next alert.

 The ntfy topic is not in CloudFormation, GitHub, logs, or the repository.
 Create it as a standard SSM `SecureString` encrypted with the AWS-managed Parameter Store key: